-The rear camera is 12-megapixels which behaves much as the previous Pixel camera did which is good news.
+The rear camera is 12-megapixels which behaves much as the previous Pixel camera.
 It's generally very good at taking photos, and we think that the colour balance of those photos is now much easier to confirm following the addition of the display's "saturated mode", whereas the "natural" setting doesn't give a true reflection of what you'll see when you share your pictures.

-The front camera gives great selfies, although we've found its generally warmer in the results it produces than the back camera.
-The photo of yourself will be slightly more blushed than the portrait you've just taken of your loved one, but we've found it generally produces better selfies than the iPhone X, which can make you look a little fuller in the face than you perhaps are.
+The front camera gives great selfies, although we've found it's generally warmer in its results than the rear camera.
+The photo of yourself will be slightly more blushed than the portrait you've just taken of your loved one, but we've found it generally produces better selfies than the iPhone X, which can make you look a little fuller in the face.

-This perhaps highlights another consideration with the Pixel 2 XL camera: the rear camera can struggle with white balance at times.
+This highlights another consideration with the Pixel 2 XL camera: the rear camera can struggle with white balance at times.
 White balance was something that the Pixel XL struggled with before and it seems it's not quite right here.
-In the UK in October you don't have the best natural light for outdoor photos, but we've seen it lacking colour in some outdoor photos as things get a little pale, at other times adding in the richness you probably want and not being entirely consistent with it.
+We particularly noticed this in our camera test against the Huawei P20 Pro.

-The camera is fast to focus and capture, but does lean on processing to then improve the photo you've taken.
-Various techniques are used to ensure that HDR looks nicely balanced with highs and lows realistically presented for great overall results.
+The Pixel camera is fast to focus and capture shots, but does lean on processing to then improve the photo you've taken.
+Various techniques are used to ensure that HDR (high dynamic range) looks nicely balanced, with highs and lows realistically presented.
 This is a phone where you can generally leave HDR on and get the results you want, which is one of its stand-out strengths.
-We'd says it's the best performing phone for HDR photos meaning it handles difficult conditions well.

-Then there's portrait mode.
-Portrait mode and bokeh are the emperor's new clothes in smartphones, trying to create that shallow depth of field effect that a good SLR will give you.
+Then there's Portrait mode which essentially identifies the subject and then blurs the background.
+Software-produced bokeh is the emperor's new clothes in smartphones, trying to create that shallow depth of field effect that a good DSLR will give you.
 Here it's created by another AI algorithm and it's about as effective as other dual or single camera versions of this technology.
-It essentially identifies the subject and then blurs the background.
-It can work when there's distinction between the two, but if you happen to have hair the same colour as the background - or just wispy hair - then it will get blurred around the edges.
+However, if you happen to have hair the same colour as the background then there's a chance it will get blurred around the edges.
 Or, as in the example below, there's a faint halo around the head as it separates foreground from background.

-If you really want a great portrait effect, use a real camera, but being able to use it on the front camera can give some great selfies - it's perhaps a little strange that you can't use face smoothing and the portrait effect at the same time for total selfie madness.
-It also looks like there's a little over-sharpening happening on the front camera, but overall it's easy to get great results from this camera.
+If you really want a great portrait effect, use a real camera, but being able to use it on the front camera can give some great selfies.
+It's a little strange that you can't use face smoothing and the portrait effect at the same time for total selfie overload though.
+It also looks like there's a little over-sharpening happening on the front camera's resulting images.

 The Pixel 2 XL is almost certainly the best performing single-lens camera on the market, but it does miss out on some novelty.
-When using the Pixel 2 we miss the convenience of the Note 8's zoom mode for getting closer to the action and we miss the creative opportunities offered by the LG V30; overall though, the Pixel 2 XL camera leaves you plenty to be excited about.
+When using the Pixel 2 we miss the convenience of the P20 Pro's zoom mode for getting closer to the action and we miss the creative opportunities offered by the LG V30.

 Boosting the Pixel's performance is a second core – the Pixel Visual Core.
 This wasn't really part of the launch line-up, it was kept in reserve to be announced a little later.
 This core aims to boost photos take in other apps, bringing more camera power to things like Instagram so you get better results when using the native camera in those apps.